brimdata/zed/docs/language/operators/README.md

 * [`tail`](#tail)
 * [`uniq`](#uniq)

-> **Note:** In the examples below, we'll use the `zq -f table` output format
-> for human readability.
-Due to the width of the Zeek records used as sample
-> data, you may need to "scroll right" in the output to see some field values.

 > **Note:** Per Zed [search syntax](../search-syntax/README.md), many examples
 > below use shorthand that leaves off the explicit leading `* |`, matching all
 > records before invoking the first element in a pipeline.